Mediterranean Hummus (Paleo, Gluten-free)

 - Preheat the oven to 400 degrees.

 - Cover a cookie sheet in aluminum foil and pour 1 Tbs olive oil on top.
-I use a silicone bbq basting brush to evenly spread out the olive oil on the pan. (the brush looks like this)

-- Let the vegetables cool.
+- Let the veggies cool.

 - Once the hummus is done, garnish it with some paprika and olive oil, and enjoy!